 No can be one of the hardest words to say.

-It can be so easy to give in to temptation and end up spending money unnecessarily.
+It can be easy to give in to temptation and spend money unnecessarily.

 Seeing the savings mount up is also quite addictive!